darwinia-network/darwinia-docs-deprecated/content/en/crab-tut-validator.md

 - `Bond period` Optional; bond CRING promise for 3-36 months to get additional CKTON rewards.
 (Promise to lock to accept user terms)

-    > If you unlock CRING in advance within the lock limit, you will be charged  a penalty of 3 times the CKTON reward.
+    > If you unlock CRING in advance within the lock limit, you will be charged  a penalty of 3 times the CKTON reward (In the absence of sufficient CKTON, the CRING can not be used for payment of fines).

 - After filling in the staking parameters, please click [bond] and [submit]